mykelalvis/FATESRD/General/Example Stunts.md

 - **Advanced Warmaster.** (requires Warmaster.)
 When you’re fighting anyone who is armed with a sword, you get a further +2 bonus to creating an advantage using Warmaster.
 (Fate Core, p.94)
 - **Destroyer of Abominations.** You hit harder when your enemy is something blasphemous.
 You gain +2 to attacks with Fight against creatures that are unusually offensive to your faith. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
-- **Favored Enemy.** Choose an organisation or ethnic group.
+- **Favored Enemy.** Choose an organization or ethnic group.
 You gain +2 on attacks made with Fight against a member of that group.
 (Exercise discretion in the use of this stunt.
 A racist villain is probably OK, but a racist PC is almost certainly not.)
 (Peter Blake)
-- **Favored Enemy Parry.** Choose an organisation.
+- **Favored Enemy Parry.** Choose an organization.
 You gain +2 to defend with Fight against members of that group.
 (Peter Blake)
 - **Mirror Stance.** Your unusual fighting style lets you defend effortlessly when you and your opponent are similarly armed. +2 to defend with Fight whenever your opponent attacks you with the same kind of weapon as you wield. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Reflection Shatters the Mirror.** (requires Mirror Stance.)
 You can switch in a heartbeat from matching your opponent move for move to doing precisely the opposite. +2 to attack with Fight whenever your opponent wields the same kind of weapon as you do. (adapted from [http://dfrpg](http://dfrpg/)-* **Unorthodox Fighting.** People with formal training are less able to defend against your tomfoolery in combat. +2 to attacks with Fight against opponents who strictly adhere to a formal style of combat. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))